 Certificates issued to a WidePoint NFI PKI CA may contain any or all of these OIDs.
 Certificates issued to Subscribers to support digitally signed documents or key management may contain the id-orc-nfissp-medium, or id-orc-nfissp-mediumHardware.
-Certificates issued to devices under this policy shall include the id-orc-nfissp-devices.
-Certificates issued to subscribers supporting authentication but not digital signature may contain id-orc-nfissp-authentication.
-Certificates issued to subscribers supporting authentication where the private key can be used without user authentication may contain id-orc-nfissp-cardAuth.
+Certificates issued to subscribers supporting authentication but not digital signature may contain id-orc-nfissp-pivi-hardware.
+Certificates issued to subscribers supporting authentication where the private key can be used without user authentication may contain id-orc-nfissp-pivi-cardAuth.
 These Policy Object Identifiers are populated in accordance with CPS section 7.1.6.